 If your Las Vegas plans are centred primarily on staying on or by The Strip, then you can easily get by with the local transit.
-Either the monorail or the bus which is known as The Deuce.
-The Deuce is the most budget-friendly option and 3-day tickets are $20.
-Unfortunately, it does not stop at the airport, however, there are airport shuttles that leave from the airport to hotels on The Strip and cost just under $10 each way.
+Either the monorail or the bus.
+The monorail is $5 per ride for $15 for a day pass.
+The bus, which is known as The Deuce, is the most budget-friendly option, and 3-day tickets are $20.
+Unfortunately, it does not stop at the airport.
+However, there are airport shuttles that leave from the airport to hotels on The Strip and cost just under $10 each way.

 The monorail may sound appealing, but when you look at a map, you’ll quickly realize that it’s not that convenient at all.

-Alternatively, you can use taxis and ride-share type programs.
+Alternatively, you can use taxis and Uber.
 However, these are much more expensive and if you plan to be out really late, may cancel on you.

 Some people will walk up and down the strip, but Las Vegas is HOT!
 Plus, the distance between some hotels is a lot longer than it may first appear.

-If you plan on doing a lot of things outside of the city, you’ll either want to rely on day trips with pick-up/drop-off services or rent a car.
+If you plan on doing a lot of things outside of the city, you’ll either want to rely on day trips with pick-up/drop-off services or rental cars.